DS3Lab/cognival-cli/README.md

 ### Installing from source
 1. Clone or download this repository as a ZIP.
 2. Manually install all Python requirements specified in `requirements.txt`.
+3. Execute `python -m nltk.downloader 'punkt'` to install the NLTK Punkt tokenizer (required by some sentence embeddings)
-3. In the main `cognival-cli` directory, run:
+4. In the main `cognival-cli` directory, run:
 `python setup.py install`

 ### Requirements